 At Bankrate we strive to help you make smarter financial decisions.
 While we adhere to strict , this post may contain references to products from our partners.
 Here's an explanation for .
 The content on this page is accurate as of the posting date; however, some of the offers mentioned may have expired.
 Terms apply to the offers listed on this page.
 Any opinions, analyses, reviews or recommendations expressed in this article are those of the author’s alone, and have not been reviewed, approved or otherwise endorsed by any card issuer.

-A balance transfer credit card can offer you many months to pay off high-interest debt in the form of a 0% introductory APR.
+A balance transfer credit card can offer you many months to pay off high-interest debt in the form of a 0 percent introductory APR.
 But when that balance transfer period ends, interest charges are added to the balance if it isn’t paid off.

 What happens when the balance transfer offer expires?

-The APR or annual percentage rate on a credit card represents the interest you’re charged on your card’s balance over a 12-month period.
-Introductory offers—as the name suggests—are special offers from credit card issuers that last for a specified period of time.
+The APR — or annual percentage rate — on a credit card represents the interest you’re charged on your card’s balance over a 12-month period.
+Introductory offers are special offers for new cardholders from credit card issuers that last for a specified period of time.
 Once that time period ends for your balance transfer credit card, the card’s ongoing APR will apply to your remaining credit card balance.

 The higher the credit card balance is when the 0 percent APR period ends, the more interest you will accrue.
 Let’s say you have $1,000 left on your credit card at the end of your introductory offer.
 If the regular APR is 24 percent and you decide to pay $100 per month until your balance is zero, it will take you twelve months to get there.
-In addition to the $1,000 you borrowed, you will pay $127 in interest.
-Try your own numbers in Bankrate’s credit card payoff calculator.
+That’s because in addition to the $1,000 you borrowed, you will pay $127 in interest.

 What to do if you still have debt after your balance period transfer ends

 The best course of action when you have a balance on your credit card is to pay it in full at the end of your billing cycle.
-But if you’re approaching the end of your promotional 0 percent APR period and still have a balance, there are a number of moves you can make:
+But if you’re approaching the end of your promotional 0 percent APR period and still have a balance, there are a number of moves you can make.
+You can: